-Professional Advisory Group (PAG): A group of persons, both internal and external to the center, and who are considered stakeholders in the CPE program.
+Professional Advisory Group (PAG): A group of persons, both internal and external to the program, and who are considered stakeholders in the CPE program.
 The primary role of the group is to offer consultation to the educators and the center on the development of the CPE program.
 The PAG offers support to students and educators and participates in regular assessment and evaluation of the program and its effectiveness.

 Qualified Interviewer: ACPE Certified Educator or other person meeting these criteria:

 - knowledgeable about current ACPE standards, procedures, practices, and objectives;

 - objective as to the interests of the applicant, religious/spiritual community, seminary/theological/rabbinical school, center, and CPE;

 - able to recognize those qualities of well-being, personality and congruence of beliefs/behaviors/belonging to one’s religious/spiritual tradition which will enable an applicant to develop in CPE;

 - able to dynamically engage the applicant and assess readiness for CPE;

 - able to assess the applicant’s potential to benefit from CPE in the program to which application is being made.

 Rationale: Basic or underlying reasons for something.